July 2026 Snapshot

 Key Insights

-Small Healthcare Services General Managers score highest on Stakeholder (4.8/5) and Growth (4.5/5).
+Small Healthcare Services General Managers score highest on Stakeholder (4.8/5) and Growth (4.4/5).
 Over the past six months, the most notable change is an increase in Technology orientation.
-Their leading priority is ensuring access to affordable healthcare, while their most pressing challenge is small companies sometimes miss bigger insights in billion-dollar niches.
+Their leading priority is ensuring access to affordable healthcare, while their most pressing challenge is unclear understanding of what long covid actually is.
 They measure success through faster results (from q acupuncture) and make decisions using resonation with themes - validating approach by alignment with industry insights.
 Language that resonates includes "innovation", "important", and "exciting".
-5 distinct behavioral archetypes emerge, with 76% clustering around archetype a approaches.
+5 distinct behavioral archetypes emerge, with 83% clustering around archetype a approaches.

 What's changing for Small Healthcare Services General Managers?